FDiDio/football_data/README.md

   - Calculates expected goals (xG) for both home and away teams.
   - Uses Poisson distribution to calculate expected points for each match.
   - Aggregates statistics such as points, goal difference (GD), and goals scored (GF) for each team.
-- **Match Prediction**: Predicts the result of a match between two teams based on their current form and statistics.
+- **Match Prediction**: Predicts the result of a match between two teams based on their statistics.
 - **Data Storage**: Saves the processed team statistics in a Parquet format for efficient querying.

 ## Prerequisites